Gabriel2392/eros_samsung/README.md

 ## Supported Devices

-Eros works with Samsung devices that accept `.tar` and `.tar.md5` firmware files and supports devices with A/B partitions (currently A55 and M55).
+Eros works with Samsung devices that accept `.tar` and `.tar.md5` firmware files and supports devices with A/B partitions (currently A55).

 ## VirusTotal
 Each release should have a link to virustotal.